-^{36 &}quot;indecent representation of women" means- (i) publication or distribution in any manner, of any material depicting women as a sexual object or which is lascivious or appeals to the prurient interests; or (ii) depiction, publication or distribution in any manner, of the figure of a woman, her form or body or any part thereof in such a way as to have the effect of being indecent or derogatory to or denigrating women or which is likely to deprave, corrupt or injure the public morality as the definition defines 'indecent representation of women' by means of acts that injure public morality.
-Authors Madhu Kishwar and Ruth Vanita have opined that the Bill also conflated the expression of female sexuality as obscenity and effectively causes repression in the name of public morality.37 If, as Navtej Johar states, constitutional morality is to triumph over social morality, this Act would probably need to be struck down as unconstitutional since it is prioritises the morals as held by the public at large over women's freedom to express their sexuality.
+The Act defines indecent representation as the "depiction in any manner of the figure of a woman, her form or body or any part thereof in such a way as to have the effect of being indecent, or derogatory to, denigrating, women, or is likely to deprave, corrupt or injure the public morality or morals."
+Interestingly, the revised definition in a proposed amendment to this legislation in 2012 retained the phrase "which is likely to deprave, corrupt or injure the public morality or morals".
+The definition confuses indecency with morality as the definition defines 'indecent representation of women' by means of acts that injure public morality.
+Authors Madhu Kishwar and Ruth Vanita have opined that the Bill also conflated the expression of female sexuality as obscenity and effectively causes repression in the name of public morality.
+If, as Navtej Johar states, constitutional morality is to triumph over social morality, this Act would probably need to be struck down as unconstitutional since it is prioritises the morals as held by the public at large over women's freedom to express their sexuality.